Why Women’s Investment in Movement

 Good training has to move with a woman's life

 One of the reasons women step away from training is not because they lack discipline.
+It is because the structure they are given does not always understand their life.

 A woman's training year is rarely clean and linear.
 There are work seasons, family seasons, hormonal seasons, high-energy weeks, low-capacity weeks, injury, illness, caregiving, travel, school holidays, stress and the many small things that shape what is possible.

+Good training does not ignore that.
 Good training gives structure without rigidity.
 It offers progression without punishment.
 It gives women a way to adapt without feeling like they have failed.

-Her Trails rhythm
+The Her Trails rhythm

-This is what Her Trails was built around.
 Not one program.
 Not one start line.
 Not one block of motivation.
 A rhythm.
 The sequence, cadence and adaptation between goals.
 The support to know when to build, when to pause, when to shift, when to recover and when to begin again.

 Community changes the equation

+Cost is not the only barrier to women's participation in sport and movement.
 Time, confidence, caregiving, access and the quality of the environment all matter.
 The Australian Sports Commission identifies cost, time commitment and access as barriers to sport participation.
-Its women and girls in sport evidence also points to barriers such as lack of confidence, too many commitments and the cost of activities or transport.
+Its women and girls in sport evidence also points to barriers such as confidence, body image, lack of belonging and limited social support.

-If we believe women’s movement, recovery, community and adventure matter, then the structure around them has to be realistic.
+If we genuinely believe women's movement, recovery, community and adventure matter, then the structure around them has to be realistic.

 All-In Membership